 Through a credit card

 There is a handful of credit cards that offer lounge passes that can be used at Qantas Club domestic lounges in Australia and most Qantas International Business Class lounges too.
 Most cards offer two lounge passes each year you keep the card.

-If you have Qantas Gold status or above or the equivalent status with a partner airline like Royal Jordanian (the easiest to reach Gold status with), then you’ll enjoy the privileges above not only on Qantas flights but when travelling with any oneworld airline.
+If you have Qantas Gold status or above, or the equivalent status with a partner airline like Royal Jordanian (the easiest to reach Gold status with), then you’ll enjoy the above privileges not only on Qantas flights but when travelling with any oneworld airline.

-Paying for access
+Through paying for access

 Qantas periodically runs trials to give lower-tier frequent flyers the opportunity to buy a day pass for Qantas lounges in Australia and overseas.

-For those with other travel patterns, it may be best to get hold of a credit card that offers access to Qantas lounges, or work your way to obtaining elite status, which will give you benefits across a wider range of airlines and airports.
+For those with other travel patterns, it may be best to get hold of a credit card that offers access to Qantas lounges or work your way to obtaining elite status, which will give you benefits across a wider range of airlines and airports.